Hannah Saxena

 Directory Quotes

 Hannah Saxena is regularly instructed by both defendant and claimant firms in high-value multi-track claims.
-She is experienced in the handling of cases involving catastrophic injury, fatal accidents and chronic pain.
+She is ranked as a Leading Junior in Personal Injury and Clinical Negligence, in both Chambers UK and Legal 500 and is recognised for her handling of cases involving catastrophic injury, fatal accidents and chronic pain.

 ‘Hannah is great to work with.
 She gets to the crux of the case quickly and her advice is thorough and detailed.’
 Chambers UK, 2024 – Personal Injury & Clinical Negligence